 Her cell phone was inside and the sim card had been removed.
 Her wallet and cash were also in the vehicle and the keys were in the ignition.

 In 2021 articles indicated that the police were closing on the man or woman they thought was behind the vanishing.
 Several press pieces talked of them just waiting for confirmation of evidence ‘from abroad’.
 Since then there has been no update.
-A website was said to have been created to appeal for information but when I just checked it has gone off line.
+A website was created to appeal for information, but when I just checked it has gone off line.
+A reader was kind enough to comment below.
+He explains the positive reason there was a decision to remove it.

 In 2019 the police received support from neighbouring departments and searched premises in Marlborough and Canvastown.
 Both those places are within a 30 minute drive of Renwick.
 They also revealed they were tracking down persons of interest who had relocated after Ms Boyce went missing.